JJK96/kakoune-fireplace/README.md

-# A simple fireplace in kakoune
+# A fireplace in kakoune

 Based on [this fireplace](https://medium.com/sweetmeat/python-curses-based-ascii-art-fire-animation-259e9e007767)